luusi/luusi.github.io/_pages/DT_Composition_via_MDP.md

 computing, applied to the more traditional world of industrial automation, in order to increase productivity and quality, to ease workers' lives, and to define new business opportunities, has created the so-called <i>smart manufacturing</i>, or <i>Industry 4.0</i>.
-Digital Twins (DTs)\footnote{http://www.forbes.com/sites/bernardmarr/2017/03/06/what-is-digital-twin-technology-and-why-is-it-so-important} are up-to-date digital descriptions of physical objects and their operating status.
+Digital Twins (DTs) are up-to-date digital descriptions of physical objects and their operating status.
 Modern information systems and industrial machines may natively come out with their digital twin; in other cases especially when the approach is applied to already established factories and production processes, digital twins are obtained by wrapping actors that are